jgclark/NotePlan-Plugins/README-Plugins.md

   - **Plugin name** -- one folder per plugin.
 The name is expected to the `plugin.id` below.
     - **`plugin.json`** -- metadata about the plugin, including default configuration
     - **`config.json`** -- current configuration for the plugin
-    - **`script_file`** -- the executable script file, in any suitable language, referred to in `config.json`
+    - **`_script_file_`** -- the executable script file, in any suitable language, referred to in `config.json`
-    - other supporting files, libraries, graphics
+    - **other supporting files, libraries, graphics**
 - Filters

 ## plugin.json
-The plugin is configured in this JSON file, which shouldn't change, for any given versino of the plugin.
+The plugin is configured in this JSON file, which shouldn't change, for any given version of the plugin.
 Here's an annotated view of an example:

 ``` json
 {